colekev/nba_win_prob_calc/README.md

 ## The Data

-I didn't do an exhaustive search to find the perfectly formatted NBA play-by-play data, but I still found multiple years of data (2006-2012) for free on [BasketBallValue.com](http://basketballvalue.com/downloads.php).
+I didn't do an exhaustive search to find the perfectly formatted NBA play-by-play data, but I still found multiple years of free data (2006-2012) on [BasketBallValue.com](http://basketballvalue.com/downloads.php).

 It wasn't the cleanest data, as you can see below.

 ![pbp_clean](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_preClean.png)

 After I cleaned the data and had all the relevant information in a workable format, I combined the play-by-play data with historical closing point spreads for every game.
-(I reached out to [Sports Insights](https://www.sportsinsights.com/), which generously provided me the data).
+(I reached out to [Sports Insights](https://www.sportsinsights.com/), which generously provided me the point spread data).
 Once I had the matching dates and vistor/home team abbreviations on both data frames, the `leftjoin()` function from the [dplyr package](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) worked beautifully to combine them.

 ![pbp_clean_pos](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_posClean.png)